fanisvl/pilot/README.md

    This is the simplest approach. \
    An **SSD-Mobilenet** network was trained on a custom dataset of ~50 images (augmented to ~100). \
    The model can achieve inference at ~10Hz for both frames on the Jetson Nano, with TensorRT acceleration.
-   Since the IMX219-83 stereo camera does not have hardware synchronization, the TimeSynchronizer filter is used.
+   Since the IMX219-83 stereo camera does not have hardware synchronization, the ROS TimeSynchronizer filter is used.
-   Although functional for test pursposes, due to the low amount of data and the low amount of variance within the data (the cones were placed at a max of ~2m from the camera due to space constraints), the model prediction confidence drops significantly as the distance of cones increases.
+   Although functional for test purposes, due to the low amount of data and the low amount of variance within the data (the cones were placed at a max of ~2m from the camera because of space constraints), the model prediction confidence drops significantly as the distance of cones increases.
    A larger and more diverse dataset should be collected.

 ### 1B.
-Cone detection on left frame, and bounding box propagation to the right frame.
+Cone detection on left frame and bounding box propagation to the right frame.
    Bounding box propagation can be achieved by:

-   a. **Using a model like YOLOV8** _by ultralytics_, we can detect _pre-determined keypoints_[1] that define the cone.
+   a. **Using a model like YOLOV8** _by ultralytics_, we can detect _pre-determined keypoints_[*](https://arxiv.org/pdf/1902.02394) that define the cone.
         We can then utilize the epipolar constraints of our stereo camera to project the keypoints to the right frame, and create a new bounding box around them.
 While this approach was not chosen for the stereo pipeline, it was used in the [Monocular Pipeline](#monocular-pipeline).